 Generally, GDPR guidelines can be confusing to WordPress and WooCommerce site owners.
 It is important to follow these guidelines if you are doing business with European Union citizens.
 A lot of WordPress WooCommerce site owners are probably wondering how to ensure GDPR compliance on their WordPress WooCommerce sites.
 In this article, we will discuss a few strategies that will help you ensure GDPR compliance on your WordPress WooCommerce website.

 Features to help you ensure GDPR compliance for WordPress

 You need to ensure GDPR compliance if you are running a WordPress website or a WooCommerce store.
 The latest versions of WordPress come with a range of features to help you to comply to these requirements.
 Let us look at a few WordPress features that will help you ensure GDPR Compliance.

 When a user leaves a comment on your WordPress site, their name, email and website are stored by WordPress as a cookie.
 This will enable them to leave a comment easily next time without retyping their information.
 Now, GDPR requires to take consent from users before storing their information.

-The latest versions of WordPress have an option to take the consent of users to store their information.
+The latest versions of WordPress have the option to take the consent of users to store their information.
 On the Comment form, where users type a comment, there is a checkbox that requires them to give consent to save the details for the next time.

 If you do not see this checkbox by default, you can enable it from Settings > Discussion on the WordPress admin panel.